-- 1. Exploration projects funded directly by PlatSearch ("Exploration") and; - 2.
+- 1. Exploration projects funded directly by PlatSearch ("Exploration") operating in France and Australia and; - 2.
 Investments in other companies ("Investing").

 Regarding the Exploration segment, the Chief Operating Decision Maker (the Board of directors) receives information on the exploration expenditure incurred.
 This information is disclosed in Note 14 of this financial report.
 No segment revenues are disclosed as each exploration tenement is not at a stage where revenues have been earned.
 Furthermore, no segment costs are disclosed as all segment expenditure is capitalised, with the exception of expenditure written off which is disclosed in Note 14.